 Bamboo is a naturally resilient, easy-to-maintain plant (part of the grass family) that is as functional as it is beautiful.
-Most of our customers choose bamboo to create a privacy screen, though they also make for good, unique accent plants in yards and gardens.
+Most of our customers choose bamboo to create a privacy screen, though they also make for hardy, unique accent plants in yards and gardens.
 Ninth Ward Nursery carries a variety of blue, green, yellow and black bamboos, ranging from a maximum height of 6' to 60'.

 Will bamboo take over my yard?